yaodingyd/yaodingyd.github.io/_posts/2016-08-20-react-related-practice.md

   </TransitionGroup>
 ```
 Because `Transtion` takes a exited and entered components in this scenario, make sure all routes are already in place.
 For example, don't leaves out `/`.

+# React-Transition-Group
+1. By default component is always mounted. use `mountOnEnter` and `unmountOnExit`.